 The Harrison (a/k/a Innovations in Water Law and Policy) Fellowship provides a Colorado Law student the opportunity to understand water governance issues more deeply through exposure to international water resource challenges.

 The Harrison Fellowship is made possible by Moses, Wittemyer, Harrison and Woodruff, P.C. in honor of David L. Harrison, who graduated from Colorado Law in 1971.
 The Harrison Fellowship is traditionally $5,000.
-Students must pay living expenses and travel costs to and from the placement location out of this stipend.
+Students must pay living expenses and required travel costs related to the Fellowship work out of this stipend.
 The remaining amount will be compensation to the Fellow.

 The 2017 Harrison Fellow conducted a case study regarding the current water assignment and use system relevant to companies in Mexico.
 The case study made recommendations (both descriptive and textual) regarding potential pathways towards incentivizing efficiencies in water use as well as watershed conservation work in the region.
 A portion of the 2017 Harrison Fellow’s time was spent in Mexico City.
 This Fellow had the opportunity to work with TNC’s Freshwater Program Director for Mexico and Norther Central America and TNC's Senior Attorney for the Latin American Region, specialized in Water Funds.